ABCode11/AB-Syntetic-Test-data-tool/README.md

+# Synthetic Test Data Generator

+## Description

+This is a Python application that generates synthetic test data using a graphical user interface (GUI).
+It allows users to create custom datasets with various field types, including names, emails, phone numbers, dates, and random numbers.

+## Features

+- User-friendly GUI built with Tkinter
+- Customizable data fields
+- Support for multiple data types (Personal, Financial, Product)
+- Adjustable record count
+- Export data to CSV format

+## Requirements

+- Python 3.x
+- Tkinter (usually comes pre-installed with Python)
+- Faker
+- Pandas

+## Installation

+1. Ensure you have Python 3.x installed on your system.
+2. Install the required packages:

 2. The GUI will appear.
 Follow these steps to generate data:
    - Select the data type from the dropdown menu.